flatcar-archive/flatcar-docs/docs/setup/debug/install-debugging-tools.md

 /usr/bin/toolbox
 ```

+_NOTE_: For Fedora, it's recommended to use at least 2048 MB RAM to avoid the following `dnf` operation being killed by the OOM manager.

 You're now in the namespace of Fedora and can install any software you'd like via `dnf`.
 For example, if you'd like to use `tcpdump`:

 ```shell